crossroadsfpga/enso/docs/primitives/device.md

 The `Device` class is the main entry point for interacting with the hardware device.
 It is used to [allocate Ensō Pipes](#allocating-ensō-pipes) as well as to [configure the device](#configuring-the-device).
 It can also be used to efficiently [receive data from multiple pipes](#receiving-data-from-multiple-pipes), avoiding the need to probe each pipe individually.

-Every I/O thread in a program should instantiate its own `Device` instance using the [`Device::Create()`](/software/classenso_1_1Device.html#a0680a603967557aef3be2d3c7931967e){target=_blank} factory method.
-The `Create()` currently requires the total number of RX pipes that will be used by the application thread.
-Moreover, all `Device` instances must use the same number of queues.
-This will change in the future.

-`Device` objects, like pipe objects, are not meant to be thread safe.
-They are designed to be used by a single thread.
+Every I/O thread in a program should instantiate its own `Device` instance using the [`Device::Create()`](/software/classenso_1_1Device.html#a0680a603967557aef3be2d3c7931967e){target=_blank} factory method. `Device` objects, like pipe objects, are not meant to be thread safe.
+They are designed to be used by a single thread only.

 ## Allocating Ensō Pipes